dfornis/dfornis/content/post/2023-06-14-expost-evaluation/index.md

 ### Results
 After the synthetic control is constructed, we compare the outcome variable for the treated unit and the synthetic control during the post-intervention period.
 Any difference between these two could be attributed to the treatment.
 Granted that the synthetic control has a good fit with the actual outcome for Sweden, chances are that it's a good counterfactual.

-In terms of fit, we went from the average of all countries:
+In terms of fit, we went from the average of all countries to the weighted synthetic control:

 ![](scm4_average.png)
-to the weighted synthetic control:
 ![](scm7_estimate.png)

 We can see that the pre-treatment period provides a decent but not perfect fit, at least controlling for parts of the variation that stems from covariates such as GDP, diesel price, and passenger car density, as well as unobserved covariates.
 In the pst-treatment period, we observe a gradual divergence between the actual carbon emissions for Sweden and the synthetic control which provides us with a counterfactual scenario where Sweden did not implement an excise tax policy change.